Differences Between a Physician Assistant and a Nurse Practitioner

 Although a physician assistant and a nurse practitioner sometimes perform similar job duties, they have separate education and certification requirements.
 The laws governing PAs and nurse practitioners are set at the state level and dictate the training requirements and job duties of each profession.

-A nurse practitioner is an advanced practice nurse who is required to hold a master's degree.
-To enter a master's degree program, you will need to have earned a bachelor's degree in nursing and hold a nursing license.
-After earning your master's degree, state law may require you to become certified through a national certifying organization, such as the American Academy of Nurse Practitioners (AANP), to be eligible to practice as a nurse practitioner.
+A nurse practitioner is an advanced practice nurse who is required, as of 2015, to hold a doctoral degree.
+To enter a doctoral degree program, you will need to have earned at least a bachelor's degree in nursing and hold a nursing license.
+After earning your advanced degree, state law may require you to become certified through a national certifying organization, such as the American Academy of Nurse Practitioners (AANP), to be eligible to practice as a nurse practitioner.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: